mtt87/mtt.engineer/website/src/content/posts/hosting-my-website-on-a-rpi.md

 If they don't match we trigger the build of the new image and deployment.

+Since the Cloudflare default cache TTL is 2 hours, I need to trigger a purge in order to immediately see the new changes.

-BONUS: I wanted to know once the operation is successful so I added a Telegram bot that sends me a message.
+Once the operation is successful I sends me a message with a Telegram bot.

 ```bash
 #!/bin/bash